 Beyond that, go after accounts you already have an existing relationship with so you can track champions and find “the path of least resistance.”

-The best part?
-Tracking your alumni customers’ job changes like we do can more than double your win rates.
+Tracking alumni customers' job changes more than doubles win rates.

-In fact, in part 1 of our hidden gems series, we found that deals involving past champions (people who have previously used, bought, or even evaluated your tool) or ‘Gems’ as we call them have:
+In fact, in part 1 of our hidden gems series, we found that deals involving past champions (people who used, bought, or evaluated your tool) or ‘Gems’ as we call them have:

 The key is to proactively go after them.
 Because internal data from part 2 of our hidden gems series confirmed that 91% of Gems don’t return on their own — even after 90+ days at their new jobs.